wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/bin8.md

     ccmask = sg_cylinder(32, 4, 24);
     sg_mrcwrite('masks/ccmask.mrc', ccmask);

 >NOTE: A ccmask should always be binary!
+Do not use any Gaussian dropoff.

 #### Translational Alignment